Please read this section carefully. It refers to our joint responsibilities under the patient charter.

 HOW TO COMPLAIN

 We take all complaints seriously and, following each incident, we always consider the implications raised and discuss them at practice meetings for training purposes and the application of lessons learned.
 All details of your complaint and actions taken to investigate and resolve it will be logged by the practice.
 We audit our complaints system regularly and consider changes in procedures in order to improve our service.
-Each year we forward an annual report to the Primary Care Trust notifying them of the number and types of complaints we have received.
+Each year we forward an annual report to NHS England notifying them of the number and types of complaints we have received.

 Your complaint should be in writing and addressed to our practice manager, who will ensure that it is investigated thoroughly and as speedily as possible.
 We must ensure strict adherence to the rule of